mrets/Help/projects_new_generator.md

 #### Complete the required registration fields

 Once you have completed all of the required information (indicated by an asterisk), you can submit the generator registration for approval.
 If you are unsure of a field, please consult the table at the bottom of this article.
-If additional clarification is required, please contact the M-RETS System Administrator.
-Please see the [Static Registration](#static-data-field-information) fields below.
-The System Administrator will try and approve generators submitted with all the required information within seven business days.
-If you need your generator approved sooner, please email <systemadmin@mrets.org> and communicate your deadline.
+If additional clarification is required, please contact the M-RETS Administrator.
+M-RETS will try and approve generators submitted with all the required information within seven business days.
+If you need your generator approved sooner, please email <systemadmin@mrets.org>.

-Your generator is now in "Draft" mode.
-You can continue to update your generator, however, make sure you save changes by selecting the 'Save Draft' button.
-Once you have filled in all of the information required (indicated by an asterisk), you will be able to submit the generator registration to the system administrator for approval.
-If you are not sure what a field is asking, please consult the table at the bottom of this article.
-If you are still unsure please contact the M-RETS System Administrator.

 ### Note About Certificate Types
 M-RETS supports various Certificate Types.
 The most common Certificate Type is the Renewable Energy Certificate (REC) which tracks the environmental attributes associated with reported generation (MWh) from renewable sources of electric generation.
 M-RETS also supports Alternative Energy Certificates (AEC) that track reported generation (MWh) from approved sources of non-renewable electric generation (e.g., Nuclear and Pumped HydroStorage).
 AECs have been approved by the M-RETS Administrator as having an environmental benefit that should be tracked in M-RETS despite not being considered a renewable source.